sel4devkit/sel4devkit-manual/src/src/resources/avent_maaxboard.md

 # Avnet MaaxBoard

-The Avnet MaaXBoard SBC (Single Board Computer) has been selected as the target platform for developing and investiagating this seL4 Developer Kit.
+The Avnet MaaXBoard SBC (Single Board Computer) has been selected as the target platform for developing and investigating this seL4 Developer Kit.

-The following high level features of the Avnet MaaXBoard SBC make it particually suitable for use with the seL4 Developer Kit:
+The following high level features of the Avnet MaaXBoard SBC make it particularly suitable for use with the seL4 Developer Kit:

-- __Inexpensive__: The Avnet MaaXBoard SBC is relitively inexpensive, minimising the cost of getting started with the seL4 Developer Kit.
+- __Inexpensive__: The Avnet MaaXBoard SBC is relatively inexpensive, minimising the cost of getting started with the seL4 Developer Kit.

 - __Available__: While not a routine product, it is straight forward to identify suppliers with multiple instances of the Avnet MaaXBoard in stock.